Western Kentucky University

 Western Kentucky University is a public university that is located on a 200-acre suburban campus in Bowling Green, Kentucky.
 Western Kentucky University was established in 1906 by the Commonwealth of Kentucky, although its roots go back a quarter-century earlier.
 WKU was originally established as one the states two original teacher training institutes, also known as normal schools.
 The original name of WKU was the Western Kentucky State Normal School.
 Western Kentucky’s mission “prepares students to be productive, engaged, and socially responsible citizen leaders of a global society” and the institution focuses on “research, service, and lifelong learning opportunities."

-Today, more than 21,000 students are enrolled at WKU, and the school offers undergraduate, graduate and doctoral degrees, as well as associate degrees and certificate programs.
-WKU has five undergraduate colleges which include:
+Today, WKU, and the school offers a comprehensive range of undergraduate, graduate and doctoral degrees, as well as associate degrees and certificate programs from the following colleges:

 Southern Association of Colleges and Schools, Commission on Colleges

 Be the first to write a review.
 Click the link below.